 Calculation.
-Calculating longitudinal rates requires tracking a class (or cohort) of students over five to seven years, from the time they enter Grade 9 or Grade 7 until the fall following their anticipated graduation date.
-The completion rate is the number of students who graduate or receive a GED certificate, divided by the total number of students in the cohort who had a final status.
-The rate may also include the status of students who remain in school after the class graduates.
+Calculating longitudinal rates requires tracking a class, or cohort, of students over five to seven years, from the time they enter Grade 9 or Grade 7 until the fall following their anticipated graduation date.
+The completion rate is the number of students who graduate or receive GED certificates, divided by the total number of students in the cohort who had final statuses.
+The rate may also include the statuses of students who remain in school after the class graduates.
 The longitudinal dropout rate is the number of students who drop out divided by the total number of students in the class.
 Students who transfer in over the years are added to the original class as it progresses through the grade levels; students who transfer out are subtracted from the class.